-Water damage is the #1 cause of homeowners insurance claims in Florida.
-Whether from a burst pipe, appliance failure, or storm-related intrusion, here's how to protect your right to a full recovery.
+Water damage and freezing are among the most frequent causes of U.S. homeowners insurance claims, accounting for roughly 24% of claims from 2018–2022 according to the Insurance Information Institute.
+Whether from a burst pipe, appliance failure, or storm-related intrusion, here's how Florida homeowners can protect their right to a full recovery.

 Photograph and video the damage before any cleanup or mitigation.
 Capture every room, every wet surface, and every damaged item.
 These first images are often the most persuasive evidence at claim time.